dhruvraj-singh-rawat/Hand-Gesture-Recogination/README.md

 # Hand Gesture Recogination

-This project is a result of the Assignment in IIP subject taught in UG 4 year at LNMIIT where the main aim is to create a robust model which can solve a important problem using computer vision
+This project is aimed to create a robust model which can solve a important problem using computer vision

 ## Motivation
 * Humans interact with each other on many levels.
 Communication is one of the key feature which separates humans from other species.